getporter/porter/docs/content/slides/pack-your-bags/index.md

 * Uses Debian for the base image
 * Installs root ssl certificates

-* Copies everything in the local bundle directory into the invocation image in the same directory as your bundle for you automatically
+🎩✨ Automatically copies everything into the bundle under /cnab/app/ for you

 ---
 # Actions and Steps